Workers’ Comp Claimants Are Protected Against Retaliation

 The workplace retaliation attorney working on your case will then need to defend the modification, or suspension petition.
 The lawyer may seek to prove that the job being offered was not a good faith accommodation for your disability but was instead a form of retaliation, or that the job offered was medically inappropriate, or that the job could cause you further injury.

 Workers’ Compensation Help Is Here

-Offices in Pottstown, West Chester and Reading, serving communities such as Downingtown, Wyomissing, Horsham, Douglassville and Coatesville
+Offices in Pottstown, Pennsburg, West Chester, and Reading, Pennsylvania, serving communities such as Downingtown, Wyomissing, Horsham, Douglassville, and Coatesville

 We represent injured workers throughout southeastern Pennsylvania.
 For a free consultation, contact a workers’ compensation lawyer online.